zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 ..
 Note:: These settings can be viewed by navigating to ``Advanced``, ``Monitoring Templates``, ``OpenVZHost``, ``/Server`` in the UI.

-OpenVZ hosts have two Data Sources: ``openvz`` and ``openvz_util``. ``openvz`` is used for collecting container status and firing events on container status change.
-It is not intended to be changed at all.
+The ``OpenVZHost`` monitoring template has two data sources: ``openvz`` and ``openvz_util``. ``openvz`` is used for collecting container status and firing events on container status change.
+It is not intended to be changed.

-The ``openvz_util`` Data Source is used for monitoring host utilization and can be modified by the user.
-It works similarly to the Container's ``openvz`` Data Source in that a sampling of Data Points have been added by default, but more can be added by the end user for metrics of interest.
-The Data Point names that are recognized are:
+The ``openvz_util`` data source is used for monitoring host utilization and can be modified by the user.
+It works similarly to the Container's ``openvz`` Data Source in that a sampling of data points have been added by default, but more can be added by the end user for metrics of interest.
+The data point names that are recognized are:

 * ``containers.[resource]``